 Why are ECCNs Important?

-ECCNs are essential as they determine what licenses are required for the goods being imported/exported based on their characteristics.
-ECCNs may also give you an indication that certain goods are banned from the destination or reveal blacklisted traders.
+Export Control Classification Numbers (ECCNs) are essential as they determine what licenses are required for the goods being imported/exported based on their characteristics.
+ECCNs may also indicate that certain goods are banned from the destination or reveal blacklisted traders.
 Since these goods have military implications, incorrectly classifying goods can have severe repercussions.

 The Structure of an ECCN